Dangote Crashes Petrol Prices by N259 in Lagos, Other States

 Source: Getty Images

-Dangote near and long term goals for refinery
+Dangote shares goals for petroleum refinery

-He added that the refining capacity would rise to 700,000 bpd next year, adding that the plant has the ability to meet Nigeria’s domestic demand while generating foreign exchange through exports.
-Between June and early September, the refinery exported more than 1.1 billion litres of petrol, he said.
+He added that the refining capacity would rise to 700,000 bpd next year, adding that the plant can meet Nigeria’s domestic demand while generating foreign exchange through exports.

 Dangote, who backed the federal government’s target of growing Nigeria into a $1 trillion economy by 2031, urged more Nigerians to invest locally.